Webinar: Investing in Building Electrification for a Climate-Safe Future

 This webinar is the sixth in The Climate Center’s Investing in Climate Action for Jobs, Health, and Equity webinar series.

 Today, roughly 25 percent of California’s greenhouse gas emissions come from commercial and residential buildings.
 Even as cities begin to transition to all-electric buildings — and some cities are going further by banning natural gas in new construction — addressing the climate crisis will require accelerating the shift away from fossil fuels.
 This webinar will focus on the investments necessary to quickly and equitably decarbonize residential and commercial buildings in California.
-Additional speakers to be announced.

 Senator Josh Becker is a public policy innovator working at the nexus of community activism, technology and social justice.
 Elected to the State Senate in November 2020, Senator Becker represents the residents of California’s 13th Senate District, which comprises most of San Mateo County and the northern part of Santa Clara County.